flashoverm/Guardian/MailTrigger.md

 New event:
-- Creator
+- Creator and assigned engine (of not creators engine)

-- When published: All managers except creators engine
+- When published: All managers except creator/assigned engine

 Publish:
-- All managers except creator
+- All managers except creator/assigned engine

 Subscribe: